Welcome to Yeovil & South Somerset LETS

 How is a transaction paid for?

-Each member has a Yeovil & SS LETS system A4 Master sheet from which cheques are photocopied; these are used to record the numbers of Scrumpies to be credited/debited, for any given service.
-At the accounts office, the Scrumpies value of the cheque is subtracted from the account of the person receiving the service and added to the account of the person performing the service.
+Each member has a Yeovil & SS LETS system Master trading sheet; these are used to record the numbers of Scrumpies to be credited/debited, for any given service.
+On the accounting web site, the Scrumpies value of the cheque is subtracted from the account of the person receiving the service and added to the account of the person performing the service.

 How does the Accounting System work?